A Saddle Point Numerical Method for Helmholtz Equations: Boundary Conditions

 so the weak form of the equation with Robin boundary conditions is

-The inverse of $M$ is
+The inverse of $W$ is

 so if we require that $a'$ be negative, the matrix that results from discretizing the left-hand side will have the same block form as those that result from the other boundary conditions.
+If $a'>0$, we can instead rotate so that $L''$ and $M''$ are negative so that the necessary block structure of the matrices is preserved.

+Care must be taken with solving the Neumann and Robin problems when rotation is used, to ensure that the correct boundary conditions are enforced.
+For example, if one desires to solve the Neumann problem